iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted160013/report.md

 > Did not do ANYTHING.
 See prior response.<br> :date: __2021-02-08 14:37:16__

 > This app was a good idea, but there wasn't much thought put into the development of it.
 There is no way to enter a positive result or exposure without a verification code.
 This makes the app entirely pointless since I know of nine positive results with no phone calls being dodged, just no way to get a code.
 This seems like a pretty big oversight.<br> :date: __2021-01-31 01:50:52__

-> Literally never a warning...
-Deleting I don't need to be spied on and literally get nothing back from the app<br> :date: __2021-01-30 05:45:49__